 1. Fall Flavors at the Farmers' Market

 The Dane County Farmers’ Market is a Saturday ritual, bringing bounties of fresh produce like sweet corn and wild mushrooms.
-Visitors will find plenty of delicious baked items sold at the market like scones, muffins and cider donuts.
+Visitors will find plenty of delicious baked items sold at the market like scones, muffins and apple cider donuts.
 The market surrounds the Capitol Square until mid-November when it moves indoors to Monona Terrace.
-Then in January, find the market inside the Madison Senior Center.
+Then in January, find the market inside Garver Feed Mill.

-After a long day of apple picking and donut eating, relax on a hayride with Madison Parks.
+If you're not on the farm but still looking to relax after a long day of pumpkin spice lattes and apple cider donuts, take a hayride with Madison Parks.
 Hayrides are scheduled in city parks throughout the fall; and on some nights campfires and s’mores are included.
 Find more information, or reserve a private hayride at cityofmadison.com/parks/events/hayrides.cfm.
-Note: Due to COVID-19, no hayrides are being offered during the 2020 season through the City of Madison.

-Quench that fall thirst with a local beer.
+After a day filled with fall hikes and foods, stop and enjoy a local beer.
 The Olbrich Biergarten along Lake Monona is a popular beer garden to enjoy Oktoberfest vibes without leaving the States.
-There is a play area for kids, and young and old alike can enjoy the giant pretzels.
+Bonus: there is a play area for kids, and young and old alike enjoy the giant pretzels.